English Literature Teachers

 Some positions or states may require a prospective English literature teacher to have a master's degree.
 Certified teachers may also enroll in a master's degree program to further their careers.
 Some master's programs are designed for those who've received a bachelor's degree in English literature but aren't certified, or for educators certified in different subjects, but who'd like an English literature certification.
 Graduate English programs include courses in literature, literary theory, linguistics, rhetoric and composition, and many require completion of a master's thesis or research project.

 Let's review: you'll need a bachelor's degree in English or a related field and maybe even a master's degree to work as an English literature teacher.
-At the middle or high school level you can earn a median annual salary of $55,860 and $57,200 respectively and expect an average growth in jobs through 2024.
+At the middle or high school level you can earn a median annual salary of $59,660 and $61,660 respectively and expect a slow to average growth in jobs through 2028.